RandomRhythm/Rhythm-CB-Scripts/README.md

 ### Configuring the INI file
-INI files are provided in each script or EXE directory.
+INI files are provided in each script directory.
 The settings in the INI files will override the default settings in the script/executable.
 The INI is broken down into three sections:
 ##### [IntegerValues]
 These values should be numeric.
 Only the StartTime and EndTime can be negative numbers.
 The StartTime and EndTime are asterisks (*) by default, which will pull all events.
 Time is evaluated at the current time, so negative numbers are required to filter to events in the past.
 * SleepDelay - milliseconds to sleep between queries